xiix0/scam/README.md

-Hell is empty and all the devils are here.
+What I tell you three times is true.
-		-- Wm.
-Shakespeare, "The Tempest"
+		-- Lewis Carroll